osmoscraft/osmosfeed-examples/README.md

-⚠ This repo is set up as a monorepo to build the examples efficiently.
-If you haven't tried a basic setup, please consider using the official [template](https://github.com/osmoscraft/osmosfeed) instead.
+⚠ This repo has a non-standard setup to build multiple examples in parallel.
+Please use the official [template](https://github.com/osmoscraft/osmosfeed) to get started.

 # Examples